 Child Protection Conferences

 This is a meeting to discuss worries about the care of a child.
 Its main purpose is to determine if the child is at risk of harm, and if so, to agree what needs to be done to reduce the risk.
 The Conference can decide to make a child subject of a child protection plan, or agree other ways to help.
-A Child Protection Conference Report (MS Word, 203KB) is required to be completed by agencies and is circulated to participants of the conference.
+An Initial Child Protection Conference Report (MS Word, 208KB) or Review Child Protection Conference Report (MS Word, 201KB) is required to be completed by agencies and is circulated to participants of the conference.

 Child protection plan

 Children are made subject of a child protection plan when they are thought to be at risk of harm.
 The plan is developed with the family and describes what must be done to keep the child safe.

 It is important that parents and carers are part of the meeting and involved in planning for the child.
 Parents may also wish to bring a friend or family member with them to offer them support during the meeting.
 If parents are unable to attend they are invited to share their views via letter or by asking someone else within the conference to express their views for them.
 Parents may also wish to contact the chair of the conference by telephone or email prior to the meeting.